taustation-fan/taustation-fan.github.io/README.md

 ![](training-efficiency.png)

-The training efficiency on shuttle rides is the same as training on the destination station.
+The training efficiency on shuttle/ship rides is the same as training on the destination station.

 Training also depends on the character's